tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 67 (DuFr).md

 ## Timeline

-- **24 Nov 1748:** The party says goodbye to [[Hralgar]] and receives his wind blessing, allowing them to travel quickly as clouds to his ruined palace in the mountains.
-Scout, and find dark shadows boiling out of the basement, and a icy structure on the main floor.
-Parlay with an ice maiden, until she brags of freezing travelers on the passes and [[Wellby]] shoots.
-Defeat her ice maiden form, and then crush her heart of ice and crystal, destroying her.
-Venture to the library, and find their way to the [[dreamworld]], where they encounter the tricks of Kurome.
+- (DR:: 1748-11-24): *(afternoon)* Venture to the library, and find their way to the [[dreamworld]], where they encounter the tricks of Kurome.
 Recover the phasing stone, returning to a dream version of the real world.
 Wake themselves up before freezing to death.
 Record information from [[Hralgar]]'s library about skyships.
-Return to the crash of [[Vindristjarna]] that evening with [[Hralgar]]'s wind blessing.
+Depart to return to the crash of [[Vindristjarna]] at dusk, with [[Hralgar]]'s wind blessing.
 ## Narrative

 We begin as the party finishes a short rest, warmed by [[Delwath]]'s hot drinks.
 During the rest, visions of the cold thoughts and memories of the ice maiden, recently killed, haunt the visions of the party.